Cray-HPE/docs-csm/operations/rack_resiliency/Troubleshooting.md

 [2025-05-26 11:49:25,744] ERROR in rms: Attempt 1 : Failed to fetch subscription list from hmnfd.
 Error: 503 Server Error: Service Unavailable for url: https://api-gw-service-nmn.local/apis/hmnfd/hmi/v2/subscriptions
 ```

-- Cause: The HMNFD service is nor running.
+- Cause: The HMNFD service is not running.
-- Effect: This leads to RMS not receiving notifications from HMNFD.
+- Effect: RMS is not receiving notifications from HMNFD.
-- Recovery: Ensure HMNFD service is running.
+- Recovery: Ensure that the HMNFD service is running.

 ### Getting details about RMS

-To know the startup time, last monitoring cycle timestamp, the polling intervals and the configured critical services it is necessary to [view the ConfigMap](ConfigMaps.md#2-veiwing-configmap).
+To know the startup time, last monitoring cycle timestamp, the polling intervals and the configured critical services it is necessary to [view the ConfigMap](ConfigMaps.md#viewing-configmap).
 This helps to understand the various configuration parameters which control RMS behavior.

 **Note**: It is recommended not to modify those configuration parameters without consulting HPE support.